An Israeli airstrike in Gaza's south kills at least 9 Palestinians in Rafah, including 6 children

 Israel's war against the Islamic militant group Hamas has led to a dramatic escalation of tensions in the Middle East, notably between Israel and Iran in recent weeks.
 Now attention is returning to Rafah, which hosts more than half of Gaza's population of about 2.3 million, most of them displaced by fighting elsewhere.

 The strike late Friday hit Rafah's western Tel Sultan neighborhood, according to Gaza’s civil defense.
-At al-Najjar hospital, site of the main morgue, relatives sobbed and hugged white-shrouded children's bodies.
+At al-Najjar hospital, relatives sobbed and hugged children's shrouded bodies.
 “Hamza my beloved.
 Your hair looks so pretty,” a mourning grandmother said.

 The fatalities included Abdel-Fattah Sobhi Radwan, his wife Najlaa Ahmed Aweidah and their three children, his brother-in-law Ahmed Barhoum said.
 Barhoum lost his wife, Rawan Radwan, and their 5-year-old daughter, Alaa.